Multiple Sclerosis and Baclofen Therapy

-If you are considering intrathecal baclofen therapy, you will generally meet with a treatment team that may include a doctor specialized in rehabilitation (physiatrist), a physical therapist, an occupational therapist, a nurse, and a social worker.
+If you are considering intrathecal baclofen therapy, you will generally meet with a treatment team that may include a doctor specialized in rehabilitation (physiatrist or neurologist), a physical therapist, an occupational therapist, a nurse, and a social worker.
 All of these professionals work as a team to provide a comprehensive evaluation of your spasticity symptoms and to establish a treatment plan adapted to your personal needs.
 Many anesthesiologists who specialize in pain management also manage ITB pumps.

 What Are the Advantages of the Baclofen Pump System?

 - Efficiently reduces spasticity and involuntary spasms, promoting a more active lifestyle, better sleep, and reduced need for oral drugs

 - Continuously delivers baclofen in small doses directly to the spinal fluid, increasing the therapeutic benefits and causing fewer and less severe side effects than the oral version